 This resource can help you learn more about the programs of study at the University of Alabama.

-Here are the graduation rates for students who started their studies at the University of Alabama in 2014:
+Here is the graduation rate for students who started their studies at the University of Alabama in 2016:

 Post-Graduation Median Earnings